AmWINS has expertise in coverage for administrative services, professional services, finance and insurance, and management.Contact Us

 In addition to a complete range of solutions for high-risk professional liability clients, we offer the benefit of binding authority in a number of E&S markets, making it simple to write and place coverage.
-Annually, we handle more than 50,000 submissions and place nearly $700 million in premium.
+Annually, we handle more than 50,000 submissions and place more than $914 million in premium.

 As a company, we have built specialized solutions for unique problems, and our professional lines practice uses the expertise of our London-based colleagues at THB Group to market on behalf of our U.S. retail clients.
 This gives our retail partners the assurance that we are using the full resources within the AmWINS organization to solve their clients’ problems.

 Cyber-attacks and their severity and frequency are constantly evolving – with risks and expenses varying widely among industries.
 AmWINS’ proprietary cyber benchmarking tool assists in making policy limit purchasing decisions by analyzing data from thousands of cyber liability placements made by AmWINS brokers.

 Professional lines has always been a diverse market, varying widely in capacity, pricing and underwriting appetite among the different segments.
 Today, difficult market conditions exist across most segments, as carriers struggle to adapt to new challenges and brokers work to replace lost capacity.
 The Q3 State of the Professional Lines Market report examines trends across several of these segments.